pt-bus-buddy/pt-bus-buddy/sprint_report_2.md

 ## What's New (User Facing)
 * (#023) Assigned to: Genevieve - Add Ability to View List of Routes From Dropdown Menu
+* (#004) Assigned to: Genevieve - Add Error Checking for Zooming to User Location Without Location Services
 * (#016) Assigned to: Joanne - Add Ability to Track Buses on Map
 * Feature n or Bug Fix n